austintheriot/wrend/wrend/README.md

             - ATTRIBUTES can be adjusted to change how to pull data from buffers (unlikely)
             - New data can be uploaded to BUFFER (possible)
     ---> Create buffer THEN initialize attributes as separate links / processes
+- Attribute locations are not persisted across programs:
+    - Instead, use VAO to save attribute pointer information for each program
+    - Enable a `switch_program` utility on the `renderer` that calls: `use_program` and binds the correct VAO

+- Move files that are in Renderer into their own appropriate folders

 - Enable Vertex Array Object (VAO)